Summer Financial Support

 Students participating in the Summer Research Program should submit the written abstract and report online through the program's course site.
 Only the advisor attestation letter should be submitted to the JMC Student Summer Research Program coordinator (Andrea Cherenack, hard copy or electronically).

-All other students should submit a single packet to the JMC Student Summer Research Program coordinator (Andrea Cherenack, hard copy or electronically) with the following: cover letter indicating the project title, name of advisor, and date and location of the oral or poster presentation; written abstract; written report (optional); and advisor attestation letter.
+All other students should submit a single packet (not separate items) to the JMC Student Summer Research Program coordinator (Andrea Cherenack, hard copy or electronically) with the following: cover letter indicating the project title, name of advisor, and date and location of the oral or poster presentation; written abstract; written report (optional); and advisor attestation letter.

 Submissions and/or materials that do not conform to the above guidelines will jeopardize eligibility and may not be considered.
 For more information, please contact the JMC Student Summer Research Program coordinator (Andrea Cherenack).

 Student Research Awards